California Disability Discrimination Lawyers

 However, if your employer fails to address your concerns, you may want to consider pursuing legal action.
 To file a disability discrimination claim in California, you must submit a complaint to the Department of Fair Employment and Housing (https://calcivilrights.ca.gov/) within one year of the wrongful conduct.
 Once you file with the Department of Fair Employment and Housing and receive a “right-to-sue notice,” you have one year to file a claim in civil court.

-What do I need to provide to the Genie Harrison Law Firm so they can review whether my employer has discriminated against me based on my disability and/or medical condition?
+What do I need to provide to the Genie Harrison Law Firm for a Disability Discrimination Case Review?

 - A chronology of events, including all communications with your employer regarding your illness or condition(s), your days off, your leave(s), your requests for accommodation, your requests for FMLA or CFRA leave, and your doctor’s notes;